xd43vild69/PythonCV/README.md

 # TODO

--- create an integrate UI with tabs to handle each needed step
+-- build a unified user interface with tabs to manage each necessary step

 -- add batch functionality to include the key captionings on the init for pre process .txt captionings

--- call from this application the preprocess procedure (WD14, Blip) captionings
+-- call the preprocess procedure (WD14, Blip) captionings from this application

--- learning better & faster loras loras
+-- learning more quickly and effectively Loras Loras

 ---